BananaAccounting/Netherlands/Auditfile/README.md

 #BananaApp for the NL Audit File

-With this BananaApps you can create the NL Audit file It is still an Experimental Version.
+With this BananaApps you can create the NL Audit file *It is still an Experimental Version.
+*If you use it please let us have your feedback.

 For the referemce documents that are at the base of this development see  the [Documentation page] (https://github.com/BananaAccounting/Netherlands/tree/master/Auditfile/Documentation)